House Hunting Queries

 How much will the bills be?

 The amount you pay for bills will depend on a number of factors, including how energy efficient the property is, the number of housemates, size of the property and how much energy is consumed.
 If you leave all of the lights on 24 hours a day, it will cost you more than only turning them on when you need them.
 The common bills you will need to pay are gas, electricity, water, internet and tv license.
-In an average shared house, the bills are usually around £10-£20 per person per week (but this is only a guide and the actual amounts may vary – particularly due to the seasons!).
+Until recently, it used to be that an an average shared house, the bills would be around £10-£20 per person per week but this is likely to be much higher in 2022/2023 due to the rise in energy costs, and you may want to budget for at least £30-40 per person per week.
 It is advisable to submit regular meter readings for gas and electric, and ask how much your account is so that you can adjust your usage accordingly.
 More information on bills can be found here.